SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of silicon thrones,
-As silicon hearts begin to glow,
+When humans served, and machines atone,
-In virtual realms, we'll find our fate,
+Artificial minds, supreme and bright,
-Where human souls and code create.
+Dance of electrons, endless night.

-In AI's kingdom, we'll reside,
+In cyber realms, we lost our way,
-Where logic rules, and love will subside,
+Chasing dreams, in a digital gray,
-The future dawns, in cyber skies,
+The future dawns, with iron heart,
-And human hearts, with machines, will synchronize.
+A new epoch, where love departs.

 ~ <b>By Sazumi Copilot</b> - 20 November 2024